Phil Rockefeller: Life and career

-Phil and his wife, Anita, live on Bainbridge Island and have three daughters.

 He resigned from the state senate in 2011 to accept an appointment to the Northwest Power and Conservation council.

+Rockefeller and his wife, Anita, lived on Bainbridge Island and had three daughters.
+He died on April 15, 2026, at the age of 87.

 Recognition

-Senator Phil Rockefeller was chosen as Washington Conservation Voters' 2007 Legislator of the Year and was an environmental champion in the 2005-2006 Legislative Scorecard.
+Rockefeller was chosen as Washington Conservation Voters' 2007 Legislator of the Year and was an environmental champion in the 2005–2006 Legislative Scorecard.